KiltedCode/khandaria-campaign/sessions/2024/2024-06-20-party-swap.md

 `Guros` is in Justice Hill, downplays his importance
 `Faleor` says it would be disruptive and not to downplay himself
 also guarding high priests as could hurt morale
-`Cedric` brings up gates, `Lucy` says there are always 4 and everyone stares at her
+`Caedric` brings up gates, `Lucy` says there are always 4 and everyone stares at her
 harder to open and take down
 but what about still sabataging them
 single most effective thing they could do would be retrieve artifact and bring it back